vincentclaes/datajob/README.md

     npm install -g aws-cdk

 # Example

 See the full example [here](https://github.com/vincentclaes/datajob/tree/add-simple-example/examples/data_pipeline_simple)

-## Create a pipeline

 The code below is saved in the root of your project in a file called `datajob_stack.py`